- Benefits of good nutrition during cancer treatment

 Granola or trail mix

-Homemade milk shakes and drinks
+Homemade milk shakes and smoothies

 Sandwiches such as egg salad, grilled cheese, or peanut butter

 Soups (broth based or hearty)

 Dips made with cheese, beans, yogurt, or peanut butter

 Milk by itself, flavored, or with instant breakfast powder

 Vegetables (raw or cooked) with olive oil, dressing, or sauce